DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 #####WWW (World Wide Web)
 Often referred to simply as the web, the WWW has become so popular that most people no longer distinguish it from the internet as a whole.
 The World Wide Web was created in the early 1990s as a hypertext electronic publishing system for the internet.
 (Before the World Wide Web, the standard internet services were e-mail, discussion groups [Usenet], chat [IRC] and file downloads [FTP].)
 The WWW makes use of the HTML and CSS file formats as well as the HTTP network protocol, and is accessed via web browsers.

-#####WYSIWYG (What You See Is What You Get)
+#####WYSIWYG
+Acronym for What You See Is What You Get.
 A concept introduced with graphical user interfaces and desktop publishing in the 1980s.
 It means that while designing a document on a computer, it will look on the screen exactly as it will later look in print.

 ###X

-#####XHTML (Extensible Hypertext Markup Language)
+#####XHTML
+Acronym for Extensible Hypertext Markup Language.
 A version of HTML based on XML.
 It generally has the same markup as HTML, but a stricter syntax that conforms to XML rules.
 XHTML was supposed to supersede standard HTML for the web, but has not been widely adopted.
 Instead, the competing format HTML5 has become the new standard.

-#####XML (Extensible Markup Language)
+#####XML
+Acronym for Extensible Markup Language.
 XML is a markup language for constructing markup languages.
 In other words, it provides a syntax according to which specific markup languages can be built.
 (Based on XML, one could for example define a specific markup language for restaurant menus, for work schedules, or for poetry books, each of them containing self-defined customized tags.)
 An example of a markup language constructed with XML is XHTML.
 EPUB internally uses the XML-compliant 'Open Packaging Format' for cataloguing the different source files (text chapters, images etc.) used in an ebook.